emblair96/HW4-code-quiz/README.md

 ### Areas for improvement

-* I was not able to determine how to get the time to stop counting down when using the "View Highscores" hyperlink in the upper left-hand corner.
-Instead, I just set the text content to an empty string.
-In the future, I would like to learn how to correctly stop the time from decrementing rather than removing it entirely.
+* I was not able to determine how to get the time to stop counting down when using the "View Highscores" hyperlink in the upper left-hand corner if the user had already started the quiz.
+I would like to learn how to correctly stop the setTime in the addEventListener for the View Highscores element.

 * I did not have time to attempt to have the high scores display in numerical order from highest to lowest.
 This is something I would like to experiment with as a continued learning experience.